cahillsf/personal_site/vuenotes.md

 ### production build
   * updating all sensitive info for config -- MongodDB users/pws/access, flask userrole and pword -- as envvars
   * writing kube yaml deployment
+  * update how services are accessed within k8s cluster - is it necessary to expose as `NodePort`?
   * ~working AWS K8s config~
+  * assess aws networking/sgs/etc
   * go live